 Another thing to look for in a Fort Myers rental property to help ensure that you’re making a sound investment is to find the right neighborhood.
-You, or a trusted representative like the professional investors at Core Real Estate Properties, must go to the physical location and have a good look at the property, spending time outdoors to ensure no foul smells or disturbing noises are coming from any surrounding properties.
+You, or a trusted representative like the professional investors at Core Real Estate Solutions, must go to the physical location and have a good look at the property, spending time outdoors to ensure no foul smells or disturbing noises are coming from any surrounding properties.
 Another essential factor to concern yourself with as a responsible landlord is the crime rate in the area.

 No Major Repairs

 One of the things it’s helpful to know about potential rental property investment in Fort Myers is to avoid properties with significant problems, especially if you lack construction experience and are at the start of your investment business journey.
 While a fresh coat of paint and some new flooring or countertops can quickly improve a property, you need to ensure that the foundation beneath your feet is solid.
 Without a professional inspection, you should be ready to take on the financial risk of major structural repairs and have the time and extra funds available for rehabilitating a property.

 You should also know if the rental property in Fort Myers is the vacancy rate in the area.
 If vacancy rates are high nearby, this is an indicator that there is little demand for rentals, and you should move on to another section of Fort Myers.